 These days when we play, the Roller is mounted on a motorbike and has a dustbin lid for a shield.
 I wouldn’t say the game is any safer, but it is certainly fairer.

 Of course, we don’t play as frequently as we once did – the various widows in the town ﬁnd it too distressing.
 Plus, most of us have kids of our own now and it’s not so easy to ﬁnd the time.
 I guess we all have to grow up eventually.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ChrisWrite a Review